CharlesB91/harry-potter-quiz/README.md

 ### Splash Screen

-- This is what is displayed to the user when they first enter the quiz.
-The message as follows is displayed "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts School of Witchcraft and Wizardry" which is what is contained in the letter for Harry to attend Hogwarts.
+- This screen is what is displayed to the user when they first enter the quiz.
+The message is displayed as follows "Dear Player, We are pleased to inform you that you have been accepted at Hogwarts School of Witchcraft and Wizardry".
-- Fade in screen was used to give the user an exciting initial experience of what is ahead.
+- Fade in screen has been used to give the user an exciting initial experience of what is ahead.

 ![Splash-Screen](https://github.com/CharlesB91/harry-potter-quiz/blob/master/assets/images/readme-img/splash-screen.PNG)